In this article, you will learn what are different types of protocols and what are they used for.

-Before the globalization of wireless networks, the majority of people in the world, who didn’t have lines (cable or Ethernet) linked directly to the Internet, had to use telephone lines, the most widely used network back in the day, to connect to the Internet.
+Before the globalization of wireless networks, most people in the world, who didn't have lines (cable or Ethernet) linked directly to the Internet, had to use telephone lines, the most widely used network back in the day, to connect to the Internet.
 But how does it work?
-This connection is made using a modem, a device capable of converting digital data from the computer into analog signals and that can circulate on telephone lines by amplitude or frequency modulation, in the same way as voice when you use the telephone.
+This connection is made using a modem, a device capable of converting digital data from the computer into analog signals that can circulate on telephone lines by amplitude or frequency modulation, in the same way as voice when you use the telephone.
 Considering that only two computers are communicating and the speed of a telephone line is slow in comparison to that of a local network, it is necessary to use a protocol enabling standard communication between the different machines using a modem.
 It is also important not to overload the telephone line.
 These protocols are called modem protocols.

-Via a standard telephone line, a maximum of two computers can communicate using a modem, in the same way that it is impossible to call two people simultaneously using the same telephone line.
-This is, thus, called a point to point link, meaning a link between two machines reduced to its most simple expression.
+Via a standard telephone line, a maximum of two computers can communicate using a modem, in the same way, that it is impossible to call two people simultaneously using the same telephone line.
+This is, thus, called a point-to-point link, meaning a link between two machines reduced to its most simple expression.
 In this exchange, there is no need to share the line between several machines as each one speaks and responds in turn:

 As such, many modem protocols have been developed.
 The first of them allowed for a single transmission of data between two machines, then some of them were equipped with error control.
 With the growth of the Internet, many were equipped with the ability to address machines.
 As a result, there are now two main modem protocols: SLIP, an old protocol that is low in controls; and PPP, the most widely used protocol for accessing the Internet via a modem and that authorizes addressing machines.

 SLIP means Serial Line Internet Protocol.
 SLIP is the result of the integration of modem protocols prior to the suite of TCP/IP protocols.
 It is a simple Internet link protocol conducting neither address nor error control, which is why it became quickly obsolete compared to PPP.